Varshanthini25/Calculator-codealpha/README.md

 # Calculator-codealpha

 ## Basic Calculator
+## This is a web based advanced calculator built with HTML,CSS and

 ## This is a web-based advanced calculator built with HTML, CSS, and JavaScript.
 It supports basic arithmetic, scientific functions, percentage calculations, power operations, and maintains a history of recent calculations.
 The calculator also features keyboard input support and allows switching between light and dark themes.